 Ib is a horror adventure game released by kouri in February 2012, using RPG Maker 2000.
 It follows the experiences of a nine-year-old girl named Ib who visits an art gallery with her parents.
 While looking around, she finds herself stuck in a strange, surreal world where the art has come to life.
 What's worse, Ib's life is now linked to that of a red rose she picks up, and if all the petals fall she will die.Luckily, Ib finds friends along her journey.
 They are a man named Garry whom she saves, and a girl about her own age named Mary whom they bump into later, both of whom have roses of their own.
-Together, the three of them solve puzzles and try to find a way to get back to the real world.An English-translated version can be obtained here (Now updated to Version 1.05).
-Kouri stated that there will be no more updates, but time will tell if that is really true or not.
+Together, the three of them solve puzzles and try to find a way to get back to the real world.An English-translated version can be obtained here (Now updated to Version 1.07).
 A video of a fan-made sequel, "Ib 2- The Nightmare Continues", was released here, but the project was canceled and revised into a different game.

 Action Survivor: All of the protagonists.
 Except Mary.
 Unless she tries to leave without taking certain precautions first, the gallery's pretty safe for her, since she's one of the artworks.
 She's obsessed with Ib and the possibility of becoming a real child.

 The four endings titled "Ib All Alone" have her not going back to the real world and being trapped inside the art world, for some reason or another, and the endings "Welcome to the World of Guertena" and "A Painting's Demise" have a somewhat similar situation, except this time it's not just that Ib decided not to return to the real world, she actually couldn't because she gave in to despair and refused to get up ever again.
 Let that sink in for a moment.